|Can you guess where this is heading?|

 On our planet this would be a mystery indeed.
 But Oerth is, happily, a fantasy setting where all sorts of cool stuff goes down.
 It's entirely possible that the Oeridians were gated in from another plane; possibly by some deity or even the powerful wizards of the Bakluni; these were, after all, the same dudes who brought down the Rain of Colorless Fire.

-But there's another, more bizarre, explanation for how these foreigners arrived in the Flannaes; an explanation that has its roots in the body of Greyhawk literature if not the Gazetteer: they came from space, Battlestar Galactica style.
-This would explain the foreignness of their language and the evasiveness of their chroniclers regarding their national origins.
-It might also explain the recency of their calendar: it marks the year that they arrived on Oerth.
-But, best of all, there is already a history of alien landings in the area: we all know about the spaceship that crashed into the Barrier Peaks which are, conveniently enough, between the Duchy of Geoff and the land of Ull.
+But there's another, more bizarre, explanation for how these foreigners arrived in the Flannaes; an explanation that has its roots in the body of Greyhawk literature: they came from space, Battlestar Galactica style.
+There is, after all, a history of alien landings in the area: remember the spaceship that crashed into the Barrier Peaks near the land of Ull?